-As a sustainability consultant, one of the most significant challenges your clients face is managing emissions within their supply chains.
-For many businesses, the majority of their GHG emissions fall under Scope 3, specifically those linked to purchased goods and services.
+One of the most significant challenges organisations face is managing emissions across their supply chains.
+For many businesses, the majority of greenhouse gas emissions fall under Scope 3, particularly those associated with purchased goods and services.
 Accurately calculating product-specific carbon footprints from suppliers is critical for understanding and reducing these emissions.

-This blog post will outline a step-by-step approach to help your clients collect accurate product carbon footprints from suppliers.
-By focusing on product-specific data, your clients can gain precise insights into their supply chain’s emissions, enabling more effective decarbonisation efforts.
+This article outlines a step-by-step approach to collecting accurate product carbon footprints from suppliers.
+By focusing on product-specific data, organisations can gain more precise insights into supply chain emissions and enable more effective decarbonisation efforts.

 Why product-specific data matters